 A staggering amount of people think that Hybrid Theory was the pinnacle of Linkin Park’s musical achievement.
-That is, of course, wrong, but you don’t have to look far past it to find one of their most underrated ventures.
+I am in the minority who disagrees, but you don’t have to look far past LP’s debut to find one of their most underrated ventures.

 In the height of their initial uprising, before collaborating with Jay-Z, Linkin Park released Reanimation (2002), an album even I underrated at first.
 But after 11 years of musical exploration (I missed the 10-year anniversary), I’m convinced this may be the greatest remix album of our time.

 Not only did it completely re-orchestrate each track off Hybrid Theory, but it also injected a brand new sub-genre into the bubbling mix of nu-metal.
 Many people are unaware that LP, a group with the exoskeleton of a rock band, produces and mixes their albums like hip-hop artists: beats, layers and cold fusion.